 Testing output is added to canvas at end of processing ... ok

 I find it useful to keep all of the tests together in a single folder.
-Don’t forget to add the folder that your plugin is in to PYTHONPATH.
+Don’t forget to add the folder that your plugin is in to PYTHONPATH

 .

-If you’re using a Makefile to build and deploy your plugin it’s trivial to add a test target, so that you only need to type make test to run every test in your project.
+to run every test in your project.
 The example below assumes your tests are saved in a ’tests’ directory in the directory above the Makefile.

 # test everything